Jubijub/ExData_Plotting1/README.md

 ## Troubleshooting
 ### The zip file doesn't download
 As those R scripts have been developped on a Windows machine, I had to remove the `method="curl"` from the download method.
-Should you test this script on a Mac or on Linux, you can simply download the zip file manually (here)[https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip] and run the scripts as indicated above.
+Should you test this script on a Mac or on Linux, you can simply download the zip file manually [here](https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip), put the zip in the same directory as the source files, and run the scripts as indicated above.

 ---